 Would you like to be a better Freediver?
 Get deeper and for longer?
 Or are you looking for an exciting read about the sport to keep your mind in the ocean whilst you are on the train to work?

-Below we’ve gathered the top 10 essential books in the universe that any Freediver needs to have on his/her bookshelf (or kindle/e-reader these days).
+Below we’ve gathered the top 10 essential books in the universe that any Freediver needs to have on his/her bookshelf (or Kindle/e-reader these days).

 This is generally regarded as the bible of Freediving.
 The 362 pages are packed full of physiology, physics, techniques, and safety, but also contains a practical training guide developed by World Champion Umberto Pelizzari.

-- BlueWater Hunting and Freediving: Like the above book Freedive! this book takes basics of Freediving and explains how to take your first steps into Spearfishing and Underwater Photography.
+This book takes basics of Freediving and explains how to take your first steps into Spearfishing and Underwater Photography.
 Another coffee table hardback book that is very popular with readers.

 Get More Articles Like This!